January 1, 2021

 If circulation is not the answer to the newspaper industry’s profitability, obviously advertising is, and newspaper advertising rates have traditionally been based on total readership, rather than circulation alone.
 The theory has more merit in the magazine industry: that more than one person might read a copy of a particular issue.
 The newspaper industry found gold in the concept, and with its partner-in-numbers, ABC, began to measure total newspaper readership as an adjunct to circulation.

-He offers the following chart to show how newspapers illustrate total readership vs. circulation (with the help of ABC):
+He offered the following chart to show how newspapers illustrate total readership vs. circulation (with the help of ABC):

 As he correctly ponders: “Why are people passing the paper around briskly in Fresno but not so much in Louisville?”